A fire may include visible flames or strong odors of burning. The appropriate emergency action is for persons to:

 The fire department will make decisions regarding the control and abatement of the fire incident, and issuing or not issuing all clear for safe building re-entry and occupancy.

-At the discretion of the fire department Incident Commander, site control will be transferred to the appropriate university entity, e.g. DPS or the facility tenant(s).
+At the discretion of the fire department Incident Commander, site control will be transferred to the appropriate university entity, e.g. UA Little Rock Police Department or the facility tenant(s).

 Depending on the nature and degree of the fire incident, other support agencies and university resource units may be brought in for service or assistance.